Craft Vinegar from Orkney – Time for an Acid Trip

 Highland Park Malt vinegar.
 Barrel #2, 5% acidity

 Highland Park malt is a partnership with Highland Park whisky, the distillery being about two kilometres away on the other side of Kirkwall.
 They supply the peated malt barley, plus their old whisky-soaked sherry casks mature this vinegar.
-A deep brown malt colour, but there’s a definite oloroso savouriness as a kind of bass note, with top notes of heather honey.
+There’s a deep brown malt colour, but there’s a definite oloroso savouriness as a kind of bass note, with top notes of heather honey.
 Powerful and perhaps a little more aggressive than the Bere malt.
-Roast Lamb benefits from a few drops, or deglaze your roasting pan with it for a delicious gravy.
-Perfect dripped onto Haggis (including vegetarian versions), or black pudding.
+Roast Lamb benefits from a few drops, or deglaze your roasting pan with it for delicious gravy.
+Perfect dripped onto Haggis (including vegetarian versions) or black pudding.
 Add a couple of drops for a superb bacon sandwich. £10.50

 Rosehip vinegar.
 Barrel #1, 5% acidity

 Rosehip is an entirely different expression.
 Rosa Rugosa hips (which resemble cherry tomatoes) make the base wine.
 The result ferments in Oloroso Sherry casks from Highland Park for one month.
 It’s a delightful mid-amber colour.
-A particularly excellent balance of acidity and sweetness, supported by oloroso sherry notes and hints of rose petal.
+A particularly excellent balance of acidity and sweetness, supported by oloroso sherry notes and hints of rose petals.
 Much more subtle and delicate flavours here.
 Perfect for a middle-eastern salad along the lines of Lebanese Fattoush.
 Alternatively, drizzle some over ice cream.
 As it uses rosehips, this vinegar is seasonal. £8.50

 Rhubarb vinegar.
 Barrel #1, 5% acidity